 - Takes your height and weight as input.

-- Sets target for walking per week, depending upon your height and weight.
+- Sets targets for walking per week, depending upon your height and weight.

-- Counts the number of steps that you take each day.
+- Count the number of steps that you take each day.

 - Calculate the whole week’s steps taken.

 - A number of steps are synched as Kilometers that you walk each day.

-- The kilometers you walk are linked to calories you burn.
+- The kilometers you walk are linked to the calories you burn.